-Our approach to development work stresses the concept of successful partnerships to maximize our resources and reduce redundancy.
-Over the years, we have worked closely with several local and international nonprofit organizations, government agencies, pursuing our main goal of empowering Nepali women and their families.
+Our approach to development work depends on successful partnerships so we can maximize our resources and reduce redundancy.
+Over the years, we have worked closely with several local and international organizations to pursue our goal of empowering Nepali women and their families.

-In accordance with our belief in productive partnerships, we continue our support of various related organizations based in Nepal: Ama Ghar Children's Home, Educate the Children Nepal, 3 Sisters/Empowering Women in Nepal, and Human Rights Film Focus Nepal.
+Because we believe in productive partnerships, we continue our support of various organizations based in Nepal: Ama Ghar Children's Home, Educate the Children Nepal, Room to Read, and Our Sansar.